mariuskimmina/Blog/content/blog/2022-06-05-Automated_Certificate_Management_in_CoreDNS.md

 ### authoritative Corefile

-The following is a straightforward example configuration for a CoreDNS server that is setup as the authoritative DNS Server for `mydomain.com`. this example assumes that there are two host under `mydomain.com` one is a website, reachable at `mydomain.com` directly the other one is the CoreDNS server that's running at `ns1.mydomain.com`.
+The following is a straightforward example configuration for a CoreDNS server that is setup as the authoritative DNS Server for `mydomain.com`. this example assumes that there are two host under `mydomain.com` one is a website, reachable at `mydomain.com` directly.
+The other one is a CoreDNS server that's running at `ns1.mydomain.com`.

 ```
 tls://mydomain.com {